kohlschutter/junixsocket/src/site/markdown/crosscomp.md

 In order to cross-compile, our development machine (the one where we do the compilation), needs to have clang and llvm.

 On Mac, the Xcode version of clang is not sufficient.
-You have to install llvm from Homebrew:
+You have to install llvm and lld from Homebrew:

-    brew install llvm
+    brew install llvm lld

 ## Setting up the target SDKs